FreeStreamAVS/Notifications/README.txt

-4
+5
 |||
-Update is ready for download exit and click on number 3 to update.
+Update is ready for download exit and go to FreeStream Pro to install update If have just done this disregard the message.